How Much Income is Needed for a $400,000 Mortgage

 Can I afford a $400K house with a $70,000 salary?

-It would only be possible to afford a $400,000 home with a salary of $70,000 if you can put down a very large down payment.
-Alternatively, if you qualify for a government-backed FHA loan, you may be able to afford a $400,000 home with a 10% down payment, although you would want to have a close look at your household budget and other expenses before taking this step.
+It would only be possible to afford a $400,000 home on a salary of $70,000 if you could put down a very large down payment.
+Alternatively, if you qualify for a government-backed Federal Housing Administration loan, you may be able to afford a $400,000 home with a 10% down payment, though you should review your household budget and other expenses before taking this step.

 What is the average monthly payment on a $400,000 house?

-The national average mortgage rate for a 30-year fixed-rate mortgage is 6.95% as of June 2024.
-If you bought a $400,000 house with 5% down, your monthly mortgage payment would be $3,295.
-That would include almost $800 per month in property taxes, insurance, and private mortgage insurance (PMI).
+The national average mortgage rate for a 30-year fixed-rate mortgage is hovering around 6.3% as of March 2026.
+If you bought a $400,000 house with a 5% down payment, your monthly mortgage payment would be $3,298.
+That would include just over $800 per month in property taxes, insurance, and private mortgage insurance.

 Photo credit: iStock/skynesher